 FACE AND BODY:

-Instead of slathering on shed loads of chemical laden creams to cleanse and moisturise, just use a simple olive oil soap that can be used all over your body, then moisturise with some coconut oil afterwards.
+Rather than slathering on shed loads of chemical laden creams to cleanse and moisturise instead just use a simple olive oil soap that can be used all over your body, then moisturise with some coconut oil afterwards and the job’s done.
 If you can afford to buy the more expensive organic products then that’s great, but it’s not necessarily needed.

-I know you like to smell nice, of course, but did you know that most commercial perfumes are just a cesspool of chemicals, parabens, and other hormone and endocrine disrupting nasties?
-And they’re flipping EXPENSIVE to boot!
-You can use a small dab of your favorite essential oil instead (providing it doesn’t have a reaction on your skin – test it first); alternatively, make your own perfume roller-ball with a carrier oil such as almond and a few drops of whatever essential oil you like.
-Rose and blue lotus are both amazing (not together)!
+I know you like to smell nice, of course you do, but did you know that most commercial perfumes are just a cesspool of chemicals, parabens and other hormone and endocrine disrupting nasties – and they’re flippin EXPENSIVE to boot!
+You can use a small dab of your favorite essential oil instead (providing it doesn’t have a reaction on your skin – test it first); alternatively, make your own perfume roller-ball with a carrier oil such as almond, and a few drops of whatever essential oil you like.
+Rose and blue lotus are both amazing (but not together).

 6. HOUSEHOLD CHEMICALS

 Air freshener sprays are among the worst toxic offenders as they are deliberately sprayed into the air and breathed directly into the lungs.
-This is easily remedied: if you feel you can’t live without your air fresheners then use a simple spray bottle filled with water and add a few drops of your favorite essential oil.
+But this is easily remedied, and if you feel you can’t live without your air fresheners then use a simple spray bottle filled with water and add a few drops of your favorite essential oil.

-You can also use an essential oil burner or vapouriser, which are just as effective but you may use your oils more quickly this way.
+You can also use an essential oil burner or vapouriser which is just as effective, but you may use your oils more quickly this way.

 There are lots of alternatives to cleaning products, the most popular being:-

 - Baking soda – can be used in place of cream cleaners to clean dirt and grime from bathrooms and kitchen surfaces.
 Just use the straight powder and a wet cloth or scourer.